pyControl/docs/docs/index.md

 pyControl hardware, software and documentation repositories are hosted on [GitHub](https://github.com/pyControl), with a [discussion board](https://github.com/orgs/pyControl/discussions) for user discussions and support.

-The pyControl [manuscript](https://elifesciences.org/articles/67846) gives a high level overview of the system design and it's rationale and has validation experiments and example use cases.
+The pyControl [manuscript](https://elifesciences.org/articles/67846) gives a high level overview of the system design and its rationale and has validation experiments and example use cases.
 If you use pyControl in a publication, please cite it.

 If you do fiber photometry experiments, you may be interested in pyControl's sister project [pyPhotometry](https://pyphotometry.readthedocs.io).